 We can mentor and teach either technical skills or soft skills such as leadership and team building skills.

 An internship position carries more responsibility, requires more commitment, demands much more effort than a volunteer position.
-However, you will learn more, you will develop extra skills, and you will gain a work experience comparable to that available in the "real world".
+Consider it as a real job that might require after hours (overtime) effort to study and practice the skills developed during the day.
+However, overall you will learn more, you will develop extra skills, and you will gain a work experience comparable to that available in the "real world".

 Kiwi monitoring using telemetry